booyaa/rustlangserver.github.io/pages/install.md

 rustup self update
 ```

-## Update nightly
+## Install nightly

-Update the nightly compiler.
+Install the nightly compiler.
 You don't have to use it as your default compiler, but it needs to be on your system:

 ```
-rustup update nightly
+rustup install nightly
 ```

 ## Install the RLS